-Overall I try to work as hard as I can while accepting the I’m not a machine and need to take strategic breaks
+Overall, I try to work as hard as possible while accepting that I’m not a machine and need to take strategic breaks.

 Making daily plans and sticking to them.
 And not feeling down and semi-depressed when I fall to do everything I wanted to do for the day.

 What are you good at when it comes to offline life?
-I mean, Do you find yourself in some hobby when you are not on a laptop?
+Do you find yourself in a hobby when you are not working?

 I’m glad I moved away from that group.

 As for the genres, I like the classics and am currently reading The Count of Monte Cristo by Alexander Dumas.